-- Wash and dry your hands. - Remove the syringe from its packet keep the packet to store the syringe in afterwards.
-Write your name, date of birth and the date of expressing on the back of the packet or use a label if supplied. - Gently stroke your breast, nipple and areola (the dark area around your nipple) to help your colostrum to flow. - Place your finger and thumb about 2-3 cm behind your nipple, on either side of you're areola (dark area around your nipple). - Press your finger and thumb pads back towards your chest wall then gently squeeze them together into your breast tissue for about 2 seconds, then release the pressure. - Your fingers should be well back from your nipple.
+- Wash and dry your hands.
+Remove the syringe from its packet - keep the packet to store the syringe in afterwards. - Gently stroke your breast, nipple and areola (the dark area around your nipple) to help your colostrum to flow. - Place your finger and thumb about 2-3 cm behind your nipple, on either side of your areola (dark area around your nipple). - Press your finger and thumb pads back towards your chest wall then gently squeeze them together into your breast tissue for about 2 seconds, then release the pressure. - Your fingers should be well back from your nipple.
 Don't squeeze or pinch your nipple.
-Repeat the action in a rhythmic way. - When your colostrum drips easily start collecting it in the syringe. - When colostrum stops dripping, rotate the position of your fingers and thumb around your areola and repeat the expressing action. - Swap to your other breast when the colostrum stops dripping. - Use both breasts at least twice each session. - When finished expressing, put the syringe in the labelled package into the fridge. - Colostrum can be collected 2-3 times on the same day and stored in the same syringe.
-Start with a new syringe each day. - At the end of the collecting day place the syringe into a zip lock bag and place into the freezer.
-Label the bag with your name and date of birth. - Your frozen colostrum can be stored for 3 months in the freezer compartment of your fridge or 6-12 months in a deep freezer. - When you come into hospital to have your baby, bring your frozen colostrum and hand it to your midwife.
+Repeat the action in a rhythmic way. - When your colostrum drips easily start collecting it in the syringe. - When colostrum stops dripping, rotate the position of your fingers and thumb around your areola and repeat the expressing action. - Swap to your other breast when the colostrum stops dripping.Use both breasts at least twice each session. - When finished expressing, put the syringe in the labelled package into the fridge. - Colostrum can be collected 2-3 times on the same day and stored in the same syringe.
+Start a new syringe each day. - At the end of the collecting day place the syringe into a zip lock bag and place into the freezer.
+Label the bag with your name and date of birth. - Your frozen colostrum can be stored for 3 months in the freezer compartment of your fridge or 6-12 months in a deep freezer. - Bring your frozen colostrum into hospital when you are having your baby and hand it to your midwife.
 It will be placed in the refrigerator/freezer in the postnatal ward or Special Care Nursery. - If your baby needs extra milk after birth, let the midwife or nurse caring for you and your baby know that you have stored colostrum in the freezer. - Colostrum also can be expressed into a clean medicine cup or spoon and then drawn up into a syringe for storage.